abhishekbommisetty/CYBERSECURITY---PORTFOLIO-/SOC-SIEM-Analysis/README.md

 -----

-> **Note:** SPL queries documented represent the key investigative steps.
+> **⚠️Note:** SPL queries documented represent the key investigative steps.
 Additional queries were executed during investigation for validation and correlation — only the most analytically significant are included here for clarity.